 Can You Put a Wood Burning Stove in an RV?

-Yes, you can put a wood burning stove in an RV.
+Yes, you can put a wood-burning stove in an RV.
 Otherwise, we would be recommending something totally unsafe!
-There is a caveat to installing a RV wood stove, though.
+There is a caveat to installing an RV wood stove, though.
 You need to install the stove and ventilation properly, and you need to be careful when using and caring for it.
 Do that, and you will have a recreational vehicle that feels warm like home no matter how cool the temperature gets.

 The other benefit of a wood stove is the type of heat it produces.
-Dry heat is much more preferable than heat from propane.
+Dry heat is much preferable to heat from propane.
 You could end up with windows covered in condensation or mold issues with a propane heater, and no one wants that.